skyuzadv/clang-format/README.md

 codelldb:
 A native debugger powered by LLDB.
 Debug C++, Rust and other compiled languages

-doxygen documentation generator
+doxygen documentation generator:
 Let me generate Doxygen documentation from your source code for you

-arh + wsl
+arh + wsl:
 `arhlinux ：wsl + clangd + cmake + cmake tools + codelldb + doxygen documentation generator'